-You don’t need to wait for the dough to chill, use your rolling pin or slice up individual cookies for this recipe.
+You don’t need to wait for the dough to chill, use your rolling pin, or slice up individual cookies for this recipe.
 It’s quick, easy and full of the classic sugar cookie taste everyone loves.

 Ingredient Notes

 • Butter – I use unsalted butter in my baking to control the amount of saltiness in the finished cookies.
 If using salted butter, reduce the amount of added kosher salt in the recipe slightly.
+Use my guide on how to soften butter quickly!

 • Granulated Sugar- This recipe would also be a great time to put to use any Vanilla Sugar you happen to have in the cupboard.